TheArturthur/CoppermindScraper/Cosmere/Fitzroy.md

 ## Relationships
 Fitzroy is a member of the order of the Dark Oculators.
 From Alcatraz's perspective, he seems to regard Shasta "adoringly," and is generally extremely eager to please her.
 He is also happy to carry out the orders of [[Kangchenjunga Sarekgjakka\|She Who Must Not Be Named]], the ambassador of the [[Wardens of the Standard\|Wardens of the Standard]].

+## Trivia
+His name is likely a reference to  in Patagonia.